Fourth Crusade: War against Alexios V

 Although Innocent III had again demanded that they not attack, the papal letter was suppressed by the clergy, and the crusaders prepared for their own attack, while the Venetians attacked from the sea.
-Alexios V's army stayed in the city to fight, along with the imperial bodyguard, the Varangians, but Alexios V himself fled during the night.
-An attempt was made to find a further replacement emperor from amongst the Byzantine nobility, but the situation had now become too chaotic for either of the two candidates who came forward to find sufficient support.
+Alexios V's army stayed in the city to fight, but when the unpaid Varangians left the city, Alexios V himself fled during the night.
+An attempt was made to find a further replacement emperor from amongst the Byzantine Greek nobility, but the situation had now become too chaotic for either of the two candidates who came forward to find sufficient support.

 On 12 April 1204, the weather conditions finally favoured the crusaders.
-A strong northern wind aided the Venetian ships in coming close to the walls, and after a short battle approximately seventy crusaders managed to enter the city.
-Some were able to knock holes in the walls, large enough for only a few knights at a time to crawl through; the Venetians were also successful at scaling the walls from the sea, though there was fighting with the Varangians.
-The Anglo-Saxon "axe bearers" had been amongst the most effective of the city's defenders, but they now attempted to negotiate higher wages from their Byzantine employers, before dispersing or surrendering.
+A strong northern wind aided the Venetian ships in coming close to the walls and after a short battle approximately seventy crusaders managed to enter the city.
+Some were able to knock holes in the walls, large enough for only a few knights at a time to crawl through; the Venetians were also successful at scaling the walls from the sea, though there was fighting with the Byzantine infantry.
+The remaining Anglo-Saxon "axe bearers" had been amongst the most effective of the city's defenders, but they now attempted to negotiate higher wages from their Byzantine employers, before dispersing or surrendering.
 The crusaders captured the Blachernae section of the city in the northwest and used it as a base to attack the rest of the city.
 While attempting to defend themselves with a wall of fire, however, they burned even more of the city.
 This second fire left 15,000 people homeless.
 The crusaders completely took the city on 13 April.

 Sack of Constantinople

 The crusaders sacked Constantinople for three days, during which many ancient and medieval Greco-Roman works of art were stolen or ruined.
 Many of the civilian population of the city were killed and their property looted.
 Despite the threat of excommunication, the crusaders destroyed, defiled and looted the city's churches and monasteries.
 It was said that the total amount looted from Constantinople was about 900,000 silver marks.
 The Venetians received 150,000 silver marks that were their due, while the crusaders received 50,000 silver marks.
 A further 100,000 silver marks were divided evenly up between the crusaders and Venetians.
 The remaining 500,000 silver marks were secretly kept back by many crusader knights.
+The eyewitness accounts of Niketas Choniates, Geoffrey of Villehardouin, Robert of Clari, and the anonymous Latin author of the Devastatio Constantinopolitana all accuse the crusaders of egregious rapacity.

 Speros Vryonis in Byzantium and Europe gives a vivid account of the sack:

 When Innocent III heard of the conduct of his pilgrims he was filled with shame and rage, and he strongly rebuked them.